Selling supplemental information: Introduction

-I first analyze the problem with binary actions and provide an explicit construction of the optimal menu.
-This menu allows the data broker to extract the efficient surplus from the decision maker.
-The decision maker attains full information, and the broker extracts all information rents.
-The key feature of the optimal menu is the \emph{minimal complementary signal}: the least valuable (in payoff order) signal that, when combined with the given signal, fully reveals the state.
-In the binary-action case, for any given signal $\pi$, it is without loss of generality for its minimal complementary signal $\hat{\pi}$ to have two messages.
-These messages can be interpreted as “don’t switch” when the interim action induced by $\pi$ is optimal, and “switch” otherwise.
-The first main result states that the decision maker’s benefit from following her recommendation is at least as high as any other type’s benefit from following it.
-The result is intuitive and can be illustrated when there are two types of decision maker; informed and uninformed.
-By following the recommendation, the informed type always takes the correct action.
-The uninformed type, however, may not: obeying can sometimes overturn an optimal default, yielding no benefit.
-If she disobeys, the outcome is equivalent to first switching the default and then obeying.
-Since switching the default imposes a loss—and the benefit from obeying cannot exceed that of the informed type—disobedience is no better.
-Moreover, in the binary-action setting, the broker can extract the efficient surplus even without knowledge of the state prior. \\
+I first analyze a setting in which the decision maker chooses between two actions.
+I provide an explicit construction of the optimal menu and show that the data broker extracts the efficient surplus: the menu induces each type to take the optimal action, and no type receives positive rent.
+A key feature of this menu is the \emph{minimal complementary signal}.
+Given two types $\pi$ and $\pi'$, the $\pi'$-minimal complementary signal to $\pi$ is the least valuable (under the payoff order for $\pi'$) signal that, when combined with $\pi$, induces type $\pi$ to take the optimal action.
+In the binary-action case, the $\pi'$-minimal complementary signal of $\pi$ depends only on the base signal $\pi$ and consists of only two messages.
+It can also be interpreted as an action recommendation that advises switching actions whenever the interim action induced by $\pi$ is not optimal, and not switching otherwise.
+An important property of this environment is that the incremental value of $\pi^c$ as a supplemental signal is maximized when the base signal is $\pi$.
+By mimicking another type and purchasing that type’s recommendation, the decision maker can choose either to obey or to disobey the recommendation.
+If she obeys, she switches actions whenever the other type switches.
+The other type always benefits from switching, whereas this type sometimes benefits and sometimes overturns an optimal action.
+Furthermore, for any given state, the marginal benefit of being corrected is the same for both types.
+If she disobeys, the outcome is equivalent to first switching the default action and then obeying.
+Since switching the default imposes a loss, and the benefit from obeying cannot exceed that of the informed type, disobeying is never better. \\

+The efficient surplus extraction result does not extend to settings with many actions and states.
+When moving from two to many actions, the marginal benefit of being corrected generally depends on both the action and the state.
+As a result, for a given state, the marginal benefit of being corrected in that state differs across types of decision makers.
+This prevents the data broker from designing a menu that extracts the efficient surplus, as in the binary-action case.
+I construct an example at the end of Section~4 that illustrates this failure.\\